aws-samples/amazon-dynamodb-labs/content/hands-on-labs/explore-cli/_index.en.md

 +++
-title = "Explore the DynamoDB CLI" menuTitle = "Explore the DynamoDB CLI" date = 2021-04-21T07:33:04-05:00 weight = 20
-chapter = true
+title = "Explore the DynamoDB with the CLI" menuTitle = "Explore the DynamoDB with the CLI" date = 2021-04-21T07:33:04-05:00 weight = 20 chapter = true